-Michele Benedetto Neitz is a Visiting Professor at the University of San Francisco School of Law and Founding Director of the Blockchain Law for Social Good Center, the first of its kind in the United States.
-She teaches Blockchain Technology and the Law, Business Associations, and Professional Responsibility.
-Professor Neitz previously taught for sixteen years at Golden Gate University School of Law.
-She was voted “Most Outstanding Professor” by the graduating class of GGU Law six times, most recently in 2022.
+Michele Benedetto Neitz is a Visiting Professor at the University of San Francisco School of Law and the Founding Director of the Blockchain Law for Social Good Center, the first of its kind in the United States.
+She teaches Blockchain and the Law, Business Associations, Legal Ethics, and other classes.
+Prior to joining USF Law, Professor Neitz was voted “Most Outstanding Professor” by the graduating class of GGU Law six times, most recently in 2022.

 - New York University School of Law, JD (Honors: Root-Tilden-Kern Public Interest Scholar)

 - Santa Clara University, BA (Honors: Valedictorian Finalist)

 - Clerk, Southern District of California for Judge Napoleon Jones

 - Equal Justice Works fellow, Legal Aid Society of San Diego